 Buddhism originated in India, and as Buddha started out his life as a Hindu, he was probably very used to using malas in his practices of Mantra.
 So naturally, his students followed suit as Mantra repetition is such a core practice in Buddhism.
 Once Buddhism took hold, it spread out it’s use of malas to China, Korea, Japan, and Tibet.

-Each tradition has their own way of putting together their malas.
+Each tradition has its own way of putting together their malas.
 Shaivists of Hinduism, who worship Shiva, prefer their malas to be made with Rudraksha seeds.
-Vaishnavists of Hinduism, who worship Vishnu, like the Tulsi beads.
+Vaishnavism of Hinduism, who worship Vishnu, like the Tulsi beads.
 Buddhist’s often like the seeds from the Bodhi tree or semi-precious stones like Lapis Lazuli or Carnelian and sometimes bone.

 It is also advised not to let anyone else touch your mala as your energy is stored in the beads.
 It should never be left on the floor, stepped on or over and it is helpful if you keep them on your puja or somewhere special when you are not using or wearing them.